ctlui/stats/README.md

 Upload compoents and enble it.
 You can configure from the admin panel of OSSN, at letf topbar select configure and Piwik.
-Just put your domain name (OSSN) ex: toto.com and your site Id than you have in Piwik for your OSSN site.
+Just put your domain name (OSSN) ex: toto.com and your site Id that you have in Piwik for your OSSN site.